 Biden defended the 60-vote requirement, calling it "a useful tool.
 It's legitimate, but from my perspective having served here, having been elected seven times, I've never seen a time when it's become sort of standard operating procedure. ...
 Requiring a supermajority is just not a good way to do business."

-This article appears in the Feb.
-6, 2010, edition of National Journal Daily.
+This article appears in the February 6, 2010, edition of NJ Daily.